 It is because of the cross that there is an empty tomb—for in God's economy, life comes from death.

 Jesus endured a mock trial filled with ironies, illegalities, contradictions, and tragedies.
-Jesus, God in the flesh, was slapped, stabbed, beaten, and spat upon, experiencing physical pain beyond description.
-But nothing He endured could compare with the wrath of God that was poured out on Christ for the sins of the world.
+Jesus, God in the flesh, was slapped, stabbed, beaten, and spat upon; He experienced physical pain and humiliation beyond description.
+But nothing He endured could compare with the wrath of God that was poured out on Him for the sins of the world.
 Your sin, my sin—Jesus paid it all on Good Friday.

 You see, in the Garden of Gethsemane, Jesus was deeply distressed and troubled.
 In His divinity, He knew what was in store for Him.
 In His humanity, He wondered if there was another way.
 Make no mistake about it—Jesus gave His life willingly.
 He prayed, "Abba, Father, . . . everything is possible for you.
 Take this cup from me.
 Yet not what I will, but what you will" (Mark 14:36).